 Where does the field stand now in terms of diversity and inclusion and where are things heading?
 AcademyHealth conducts a regular membership survey that includes questions about race and ethnicity.
 Between 2007 and 2011, positive trends emerged: Blacks went from 3.4% of the health services research workforce in 2007 to 6.9% in 2011; Hispanics had smaller gains, increasing from 2.1% in 2007 to 3.7% in 2011.

 Part of the challenge to making further progress is the basic underrepresentation of minorities further up the pipeline: In 2010, 31.9% of Hispanics and 38% of blacks were enrolled in college, compared to 43.3% of whites and 62.2% of Asians.
 Historical trends are promising, but the gap remains significant.
 Such demographic trends are a built-in limitation of pipeline programs that focus on minority undergraduate students.

 The chart below gives us insights into how far away we are from a truly representative health services research workforce:

 One thing from all of this data stands out: the extreme underrepresentation of Hispanics/Latinos among health services researchers.
 Hispanics/Latinos are one of the fastest growing populations in this country, and at the current rate of growth, they will constitute 30% of the U.S. population by 2050.
 We have much work to do to adequately include their voices, perspectives, and talents in health services research.

 Addressing the true underrepresentation of minorities in health services research will require pre-college programs as a long-term strategy to complement post-college efforts.
 We must prime the pump and well as widen the pipeline.
-Fifteen years after starting the SUMR program, we are making progress but have substantial work ahead.
+Twenty years after starting the SUMR program, we are making progress but have substantial work ahead.
 We hope you, whether a student or parent or teacher, will be a part of this positive change.